How have all 30 teams answered their most intriguing question?

 Texas Rangers: Do they have enough starting pitching behind Yu Darvish, Cole Hamels and Martin Perez to defend their AL West title?
 The Rangers rank second in the majors with a 3.54 starter ERA, but things haven't unfolded the way anyone expected.
 While Darvish is pitching well and bolstering his case for a huge free-agent payday in November, Hamels is out until July with an oblique injury and Perez is lugging around an unsightly 1.57 WHIP.

 A.J.
-Griffin and Andrew Cashner have filled the void and recently helped Texas reel off a 10-game win streak.
+Griffin and Andrew Cashner have filled the void and recently helped Texas reel off a 10-game winning streak.
 Cashner has 19 strikeouts and 21 walks, so his success has a bit of an illusory feel to it.
 And Griffin came back to earth when he allowed nine runs in 3⅓ innings against Detroit on Saturday.
 They'll both be challenged to maintain their early success over the next four months.

 Arizona Diamondbacks: Can Zack Greinke recover from a disappointing season and pitch like a $206.5 million man?
 Greinke's pokey, upper-80s radar gun readings were a source of concern in the Cactus League.
 But he's throwing his fastball at a more serviceable 90.6 mph during the regular season, and his slider has been so sharp that he's using it a career-high 26 percent of the time.
 Colorado's Nolan Arenado recently said Arizona's ace looks like the "Greinke of old."